Sean Hehir Principal & Managing Partner

 Mr. Lovett has over 30 years of design, development, project management, and construction experience in the commercial, residential, educational, civic and hospitality fields.
 As Vice President of Development, Mr. Lovett oversees both the construction and development aspects of the business with a thorough understanding of hotel management and operations.

-Most recently, Mr. Lovett served as Vice President of Design & Development for Prince Resorts Hawaii, a Seibu company, where he coordinated and managed the repositioning, redevelop-ment, and rebranding of their hotel portfolio in Hawaii, including Mauna Kea Beach Hotel, Hapuna Beach Prince Hotel, and Prince Waikiki.
+Most recently, Mr. Lovett served as Vice President of Design & Development for Prince Resorts Hawaii, a Seibu company, where he coordinated and managed the repositioning, redevelopment, and rebranding of their hotel portfolio in Hawaii, including Mauna Kea Beach Hotel, Hapuna Beach Prince Hotel, and Prince Waikiki.

 Mr. Lovett started his career in the consulting engineering field where he grew to be Partner of a large multinational consulting engineering firm specializing in MEP and Environmental services.
 Mr. Lovett earned his Bachelor of Science in Electrical Engineering.

-Prior to joining Trinity, Mr. Yamauchi was a Vice President with Karlin Real Estate, a private investment fund based in Los Angeles.
-During his time with Karlin, Mr. Yamauchi was primarily involved in the firm’s acquisition efforts throughout the US and Europe and was responsible for all aspects of the acquisition process including sourcing, underwriting, due diligence and clos-ing.
+Prior to joining Trinity, Mr. Yamauchi was a Vice President with Karlin Real Estate, a private investment firm based in Los Angeles.
+During his time with Karlin, Mr. Yamauchi was primarily involved in the firm’s acquisition efforts throughout the US and Europe and was responsible for all aspects of the acquisition process, including sourcing, underwriting, due diligence and closing.
 In addition, Mr. Yamauchi spent two years abroad in the UK to open Karlin’s London office and establish its European investment business.
 Prior to Karlin, Mr. Yamauchi began his career as an analyst in Ernst & Young LLP’s Transaction Advisory Services group in Los Angeles.
 He has personally overseen over $1 billion of real estate transactions throughout his career.

 Mr. Yamauchi graduated magna cum laude from the University of Southern California with a Bachelor’s degree in Business Administration.

-Harrison ‘Jeeter’ Ishida ASSOCIATE
+Harrison ‘Jeeter’ Ishida Vice President

 Mr. Ishida is responsible for underwriting and assisting in transaction execution as well as participating in asset management functions related to the Trinity’s portfolio.